2025-2026 / GBLX2147-1

 Students individually read, summarise, position themselves and communicate about a written document which they present.

-A short exercise (2 to 3 days) is to consider (TBC)
+A short workshop (2 to 3 days) is to consider (TBC)

-To encourage cross-disciplinarity, students in Landscape Architecture will time to time meet with students in Architecture of the Faculty of Architecture of the ULB and share about their respective project issues.
+To encourage cross-disciplinarity, students in Landscape Architecture will meet every Fridays with students in Architecture of the Faculty of Architecture of the ULB and share about their respective project issues.

 Mode of delivery (face to face, distance learning, hybrid learning)